NHS Mortgages

 While there is no such thing as a one-size-fits-all ‘NHS mortgage’, there are schemes from the government and deals from lenders that have NHS staff and other key workers in mind.

-These exist largely as a way of acknowledging that poor wages can make it difficult to get on the property ladder and that employment within the NHS can appear erratic to traditional banks, with contracts and shifts patterns threatening a worker’s chances of securing a mortgage, even if they can afford it.
+These exist largely as a way of acknowledging that poor wages can make it difficult to get on the property ladder and that employment within the NHS can appear erratic to traditional banks.
+Contracts and shift patterns can threaten a worker’s chances of securing a mortgage, even if they can afford it.

 Rather than savings or discounts, this help comes in the form of flexibility from some lenders when dealing with NHS staff applicants.